stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 The beautiful thing about #stratapp, is that the user experience is consistent as you move across those four objects mentioned above: task -> meeting -> strategic action -> strategic  objective.
 The same applies to the other rich functionality inside #stratapp: KPIs/ORKs; ideas; challenges; risks and project workboards.

+### easy to implement

-A consistent user experience means minimal to no end user training.
-Learn as you go and rollout the app in phases.
-Yes, that's right, you can turn the app on/off for different users and teams based on the org design.
+A consistent user experience across the whole app means minimal to no end user training.

+Not only that, you can rollout the app in phases.
+Yes, that's right, you can turn different parts of the app on/off for individual users and/or teams based on your org design.

 ## a truly connected workspace